4 Days Exploring Iceland for No Added Airfare Cost!

 Give us a few recommendations or tips for what to do at your destination.
 Parks, restaurants, hidden gems, etc.

-The particular tour I was on included a stop at the Hellisheidavirkjun Power Plant, one of the largest geothermal plants in the world.
+Hellisheidavirkjun Power Plant, one of the largest geothermal plants in the world.
 Iceland uses geothermal power for most of its energy needs.
 This provides endless hot water which, coming from California where water is rationed, I very much appreciated!

 It’s true the water carries a whiff of sulfur, but that’s something you get used to quickly.
 According to my guide, there are very few thermostats in Iceland.
 The way people regulate the heat is by simply opening a window.
 My room at Guesthouse Galtafell didn’t have a thermostat.
 Because the hot water is run under the floor in most buildings, however, the floor was always toasty with an interior temperature that was always comfortable.